 Next, dig in to this incredible, spicy, tangy, and savory meal.
 I’ll warn you here now: you’ll probably be going back for seconds…maybe even thirds.

-Grilled NY Strips with Garlic Chili Sauce will satisfy any steak night cravings.
+Grilled NY Strips with Garlic Chili Sauce

 - 3-4 NY Strips

 - Kosher Salt to taste

 - Sliced Limes for garnish

 - 2 tbsp Fish Sauce